-From the mid-1990s onward, the South’s government continued to provide support to the North, which was continuing to experience serious economic difficulties.
+From the mid-1990s onward, the South’s government continued to provide support for the North, which was continuing to experience serious economic difficulties.

-In the period 1999–2007, the South supplied a total of 2.55 million tons of fertilizers to the North in an effort to help the North Korean people who were suffering from a food shortage caused by the inefficiency of the North’s farming system and a lack of fertilizers and chemicals.
+In the period 1999–2007, the South supplied a total of 2.55 million tons of fertilizers to the North in an effort to help the North Korean people who were suffering from a food shortage.

 The Inter-Korean Summits held in 2000 and 2007 provided the momentum for a dramatic invigoration of dialogue, exchange, and cooperation between the two sides.
 However, the South temporarily suspended the supply of food and fertilizers after the North’s continuing series of provocative actions culminated in the launch of long-range missiles and nuclear tests, but did not stop providing humanitarian support for children or emergency relief aid.

 The deployment of the Terminal High Altitude Area Defense (THAAD) system in South Korea has led to some instability in the relations between neighboring powers (United States, China, Japan, and Russia).
 However, the Moon Jae-in administration has made aggressive efforts toward peace.
-In September 2017, the Moon government deliberated and approved a plan to send a humanitarian aid worth USD 8 million to North Korea at the request of an international organization under the United Nations.
-The South Korean government also invited North Korea to participate in the 2018 PyeongChang Winter Olympics, which it accepted.
+In September 2017, the Moon government deliberated and approved a plan to send humanitarian aid worth USD 8 million to North Korea at the request of an international organization under the United Nations.
+The South Korean government also induced North Korea to participate in the 2018 PyeongChang Winter Olympics.
 Such a reconciliatory mood led to the 2018 Inter-Korean Summit, paving the way for a denuclearized Korean Peninsula.

 Reunion of Dispersed Family Members

 It is estimated that there are about 10 million family members separated by the Korean War.
 Since the 1970s, South Korea and North Korea have attempted to hold reunions for war-torn families through inter-Korean Red Cross meetings.
-The two Koreas held Red Cross talks intermittently, including the first meeting in Pyeongyang in August 1972 followed by the second meeting in Seoul in September that year, but ended up suspending such talks after continuing controversy.
+The two Koreas held Red Cross talks intermittently, including the first meeting in Pyongyang in August 1972 followed by intermittent negotiations including the 2nd meeting in Seoul in September that year, but ended up suspending such talks in 1978 after continuing controversy.

-The two sides resumed the meeting in the 1980s, and, finally, reciprocal visits materialized.
-A group of thirty people from the North paid a visit to the South while a group of thirty-five people from the South paid a visit to the North for four days from September 20, 1985.
+The two sides resumed meetings in the 1980s, and, finally, reached an agreement on reciprocal visits.
+A group of 30 people from the North paid a visit to the South while a group of 35 people from the South paid a visit to the North for four days beginning on September 20, 1985.
 It was a truly significant event after 40 years of division.
 The two sides also allowed exchanges between groups of artists during the event.

-The family reunion became a routine event following the Summit held in 2000, and was subsequently held on twenty occasions between August 2000 and October 2010.
-The North provided a special venue at Geumgangsan Mountain for these reunions.
-In addition, video reunions were carried out on seven different occasions between August of 2005 and November of 2007.
-Although such reunions have not taken place since the last event at Geumgangsan Mountain in 2015, the two Koreas are now considering holding various exchanges among divided families including the resumption of the August 15 family reunions as agreed in the Panmunjeom Declaration.
+Unfortunately, those reunions have not taken place since the last event at Geumgangsan Mountain in 2015.
+However, the two Koreas are now considering holding various exchanges among divided families including the resumption of the August 15 family reunions as agreed in the Panmunjeom Declaration.

-Gaeseong is the third largest city in the North after Pyeongyang and Nampo.
-The city offers clear advantages to businesses from the South due to its close geographical proximity to the South.
-Gaeseong is only 8km from Panmunjeom.
+Kaesong is the third largest city in North Korea along with Pyongyang and Nampo.
+The city offers clear advantages to businesses from South Korea, including the geographical proximity to the South.
+Kaesong is just 8 km away from Panmunjeom.